4d/docs/website/translated_docs/es/ORDA/entities.md

 *   Using one of the various functions from the [Entity selection class](API/EntitySelectionClass.md) that returns a new entity selection, such as [`.or()`](API/EntitySelectionClass.md#or);
 *   Using a relation attribute of type "related entities" (see below).

 You can simultaneously create and use as many different entity selections as you want for a dataclass.
-Keep in mind that an entity selection only contains references to entities.
-Different entity selections can contain references to the same entities.
+Tenga en cuenta que una selección de entidades sólo contiene referencias a entidades.
+Diferentes selecciones de entidades pueden contener las referencias a las mismas entidades.

 ### Entity selections compartibles o modificables